0330 822 0505

 Have your circumstances changed in the last 12 months?

-Buying a home can be a long process which means that things can, and do, change.
-While not all changes will be relevant to your mortgage application, any that involve your job, earnings or general financial position, will require a conversation with your lender.
+Buying a home can be a long process, meaning things can and do change.
+While not all changes will be relevant to your mortgage application, any changes that involve your job, earnings, or general financial position will require a conversation with your lender.

-By following this guide, you’ll have a clearer understanding of what changes in circumstances can affect your application, and the steps you can take to still secure the mortgage you need.
+By following this guide, you’ll have a clearer understanding of what changes in circumstances can affect your application and the steps you can take to secure the mortgage you need.

 What changes in circumstance could affect your mortgage application?

-In most mortgage offers, the small print includes a rule stating that you must inform your lender of any material change in circumstances.
+The small print in most mortgage offers includes a rule stating that you must inform your lender of any material change in circumstances.

 Here are some examples of what that includes: